tanzui/ots/intl.en-US/SDK Reference/PHP SDK/Filter.md

             -   A value of false indicates that a row is returned if the value of any version for the specified column in the row meets the condition.
             -   The default value is true.
     -   CompositeColumnValueFilter has a tree structure.
 It contains the inner node logical\_operator and the leaf node SingleColumnValueFilter.
-        -   logical\_operator: [the logical operator](https://help.aliyun.com/document_detail/35162.html), in the enumeration type.
+        -   logical\_operator: [LogicalOperator](../../../../intl.en-US/API Reference/Data Types/LogicalOperator.md#), in the enumeration type.
             -   NOT: expressed by LogicalOperatorConst::CONST\_NOT.
             -   AND: expressed by LogicalOperatorConst::CONST\_AND.
             -   OR: expressed by LogicalOperatorConst::CONST\_OR.